Non-Convex Self-Concordant Functions: Practical Algorithms and Complexity Analysis: Introduction

 \section{Introduction}

 Newton's method is one of the cornerstones of optimization, dating back to the early development of iterative methods.
 In convex optimization, it is known for its local quadratic convergence when the objective function is smooth and strongly convex~\cite{Wright-2006-Numerical}.
-Despite its efficiency in the local sense, the Newton method often lacks robustness in non-convex settings: without appropriate safeguards, it converges to saddle points or exhibit global convergence slower than first-order methods~\cite{Cartis-2010-Complexity}.
+However, Newton's method is not suitable in non-convex settings without appropriate safeguards, as it may converge to saddle points or exhibit slower global convergence than first-order methods~\cite{Cartis-2010-Complexity}.
 To address these limitations, extensive research has focused on enhancing its global behavior through various regularization techniques.
-Among them, cubic regularization methods~\cite{Nesterov-2006-Cubic, Nesterov-2008-Accelerating, Cartis-2011-Adaptive, Cartis-2011-Adaptive2} control step size by penalizing large curvature through a cubic term; trust-region methods~\cite{Conn-2000-Trust, Curtis-2017-Trust, Curtis-2018-Concise, Curtis-2023-Worst} restrict each update to a region where the local quadratic model is accurate; and regularized Newton methods~\cite{Mishchenko-2023-Regularized, Doikov-2024-Gradient, Gratton-2025-Yet} balance curvature exploitation and stability via adaptive damping terms.
+Among them, cubic regularization methods~\cite{Griewank-1981-Modification, Nesterov-2006-Cubic, Nesterov-2008-Accelerating, Cartis-2011-Adaptive, Cartis-2011-Adaptive2} control the search direction size by penalizing large curvature through a cubic term; trust-region methods~\cite{Conn-2000-Trust, Curtis-2017-Trust, Curtis-2018-Concise, Curtis-2023-Worst} restrict each update to a region where the local quadratic model is accurate; and regularized (also referred to as ``damped'') Newton's methods~\cite{Levenberg-1944-Method,Marquardt-1963-Algorithm,Tikhonov-1963-Solution,Polyak-2009-Regularized,Mishchenko-2023-Regularized, Doikov-2024-Gradient, Gratton-2025-Yet} balance curvature exploitation and stability via adaptive damping terms.
 Collectively, these approaches have established rigorous global convergence guarantees and strong empirical performance across a broad range of non-convex optimization problems.